 How Long Can A Snapping Turtle Hold Its Breath?

-As we discussed above, your snapping turtle is blessed with the ability to do anaerobic respiration.
+As we discussed above, your pet is blessed with the ability to do anaerobic respiration.
 Due to this ability, they can move without breathing oxygen for as long as 100 days.

 Conclusion